ludivineConstanti/Pixiji/mdDocumentation/problemList.md

 Somehow, causes the typo in the center to jump a bit sometimes, so I'll go with changing width and height.

+## Update n°1 having the divs scaling from the center on hover

+Changing the height and width of the div and changing it's position by using x and y works properly 95% of the time... but sometimes it has a side effect, which consist in animating the div continuously in seemingly random directions on hover.
+It took me a while to find out why.
+It seems to work better if I round down the value of translation (before I had something like y: 2.7523124326vw which is calculated automatically based on the screen size and the div's width).
+The down side is that the squares can not be aligned with the others on the grid if I make the value less precise.

+I started testing with using percentage instead of vw, but I have different div width, which means I would need to calculate based on each individually, and somehow, the animation doesn't seem to start from the center (which works fine with the vw), it looks like it's making a diagonal translation, even when it should stay centered.

 ## Animating typo in GSAP

 I tried animating the typo size from 0 to something in GSAP (just for one part of the text, the text at the center of the div stays visible).
 It gave a slight staggering effect.
 I decided to simply remove this animation, (since I already have fade in and fade out on the text anyway, and I still need to figure out how to organise GSAP and SASS so that they work together, having different style in both is a bit messy).